 The health and safety of tenants and staff is a key concern for us, as a Board.
-We have established a health and safety forum to give advice on policy and allow staff to raise issues relating to the operation of health and safety procedures.
+Our health and safety forum continue to meet quarterly to give advice on policy and allow staff to raise issues relating to the operation of health and safety procedures.